-Restaurant Industry Training Videos
+Restaurant Safety Training Videos

 In today’s environment of health issues, communicable diseases, and other health related topics it’s important to understand potential hazards we all have on a daily basis.
 These potential hazards exist at work, at home, and everywhere you go so you need to know how to protect yourself from these hazards.
 In this program we will concentrate on what is called Blood Borne Pathogens.

 Bus Person, Dishwasher, And Janitor Safety - Perhaps the most demanding and important jobs in any restaurant are bus persons, dishwashers, and maintenance persons.
 The work is fast paced and it requires attention to the job at all times.
 Safety is an extremely important part of your job, as there are potential hazards associated with your many job responsibilities.

 Your employer wants you to be informed of all chemical products being used in the restaurant and to be trained in the safe use of these products.
 When applicable, employees must have proper protective equipment for use with hazardous chemicals and this equipment is provided by your employer.

 The “Good Manufacturing Practices in the Food Industry: Part II” training program contains valuable information about how employees can help their facility meet the criteria set by the last four sections of the FDA's GMP regulation… addressing Sanitary Facilities and Controls, Equipment and Utensils, Manufacturing Processing and Controls, and Warehousing and Distribution.